 Skip to main content

-I have recently completed a DPhil in Portuguese.
-My thesis looked at projects of adaptation in post-independence Angolan cinema, exploring the different ways in which Angolan directors engaged with literature from both Portuguese-speaking and other global contexts.
-More broadly, my research focuses on contemporary film and visual culture from the Lusophone world.
+My research focusses primarily on cinema and visual culture from across the Portuguese-speaking world, in particular Portuguese-speaking Africa.
+My DPhil thesis (supported by the AHRC OOC-DTP, the Clarendon Fund and a Lincoln Kingsgate Scholarship) looked at projects of adaptation in post-independence Angolan cinema, exploring the different ways in which Angolan directors have engaged with literature from both Lusophone and other global contexts.
 I am particularly interested in processes of translation and adaptation, in all their forms.

-I am currently Programme Coordinator at the Queen’s Translation Exchange (QTE), a research and languages advocacy centre based at the Queen’s College, Oxford.
-I am responsible for QTE’s youth and public engagement programmes, including the Creative Translation Ambassadors scheme and the Anthea Bell Prize for Young Translators, an annual translation competition for secondary school students in the UK.
+I have been involved in various access, outreach and public engagement projects.
+Between 2024-2025, I was Programme Coordinator at the Queen’s Translation Exchange (QTE), a research and languages advocacy centre based at the Queen’s College, Oxford.
+I was responsible for QTE’s youth and public engagement programmes, including the Creative Translation Ambassadors scheme and the Anthea Bell Prize for Young Translators, an annual translation competition for secondary school students in the UK.
 In 2025, over 22,000 students took part in the Anthea Bell Prize competition.
-Previously, at QTE, I was Coordinator for Polly Barton's 2022-23 Translation Residency/TORCH HCP Visiting Fellowship, entitled "The Visible Translator".
+Previously, I was Coordinator for Polly Barton's 2022-23 Translation Residency/TORCH HCP Visiting Fellowship, entitled "The Visible Translator".
+I have also delivered teaching for the Oxford UNIQ Summer School, the Wadham Modern Languages Summer School and Pembroke Access Week.

 Teaching